Unofficial translation. The Russian version of the document has legal force.

 The Studio acts as an independent personal data operator in respect of the received data: it independently determines the purposes and methods of their further processing, has its own personal data processing policy and independently bears responsibility for compliance with legal requirements.
 The Platform Operator is not responsible for personal data processing carried out by the Studio after its receipt.

 9.4.
-Advertising Systems (Yandex).
-For the purpose of evaluating advertising effectiveness and attribution of transitions, the Operator uses Yandex services and transmits technical identifiers and the
+Advertising and Analytics Systems (Yandex).
+For the purpose of evaluating advertising effectiveness, traffic analytics and attribution of transitions, the Operator uses Yandex services (Yandex.Metrica, Yandex.Direct) and transmits technical identifiers and the yclid advertising attribution parameter to them.
+Processing of such data is also governed by documents of the relevant services.

 9.6.
-Artificial Intelligence Service for Content Translation (UGC).
-Translation of user content is performed with the involvement of a Russian artificial intelligence service acting on the Operator’s behalf (Part 3 of Article 6 of 152-FZ) in the territory of the Russian Federation.
-Transfer of data outside the Russian Federation does not occur.
-Processing is conducted on the basis of instructions with confidentiality and data security conditions; separate consent for cross-border transfer is not required.
-The service processes data exclusively for translation purposes and does not determine processing purposes.
+Artificial Intelligence Services for Content Translation (UGC).
+Translation of user content is performed with the involvement of external artificial intelligence services acting on the Operator’s behalf (Part 3 of Article 6 of 152-FZ) with confidentiality and data security conditions.
+Before transfer, texts undergo automatic depersonalization (email addresses, phone numbers and account identifiers are removed from them).
+The services process data exclusively for translation purposes and do not determine processing purposes.

 10.1.
 The Platform uses cookies and similar technologies (including JWT authorization tokens, session data) to ensure Platform functionality, user authentication, remember settings, analytics and advertising attribution.